camunda/camunda-docs-manual/content/introduction/architecture.md

 ---

-Camunda BPM is a Java-based framework.
+Camunda Platform is a Java-based framework.
 The main components are written in Java and we have a general focus on providing Java developers with the tools they need for designing, implementing and running business processes and workflows on the JVM.
 Nevertheless, we also want to make the process engine technology available to non-Java developers.
-This is why Camunda BPM also provides a REST API which allows you to build applications connecting to a remote process engine.
+This is why Camunda Platform also provides a REST API which allows you to build applications connecting to a remote process engine.

-Camunda BPM can be used both as a standalone process engine server or embedded inside custom Java applications.
-The embeddability requirement is at the heart of many architectural decisions within Camunda BPM.
+Camunda Platform can be used both as a standalone process engine server or embedded inside custom Java applications.
+The embeddability requirement is at the heart of many architectural decisions within Camunda Platform.
 For instance, we work hard to make the process engine component a lightweight component with as little dependencies on [third-party libraries]({{< ref "/introduction/third-party-libraries/_index.md" >}}) as possible.
 Furthermore, the embeddability motivates programming model choices such as the capabilities of the process engine to participate in Spring Managed or JTA [transactions and the threading model]({{< ref "/user-guide/process-engine/transactions-in-processes.md" >}}).

 # Process Engine Architecture